 The lower digestibility and less favourable essential amino acid profiles of plant-based sources of protein are reflected in lower Digestible Indispensable Amino Acid Score (DIAAS) values.
 These values are usually obtained by testing foods on non-human animals and as such we can doubt the relevance of the results to some extent.
 Nonetheless, I think it's uncontroversial to say that most plant-based foods are of lower protein quality.

 It is arguably surprising that the meta-analysis upon which the RDA was based, did not find plant protein to be inferior to animal protein in relation to achieving nitrogen balance1.
 However, it's worth noting that several of the studies relied on soy protein isolates/concentrates, which are thought to be roughly equivalent to animal protein in terms of protein quality.
 Moreover, participants consumed at least some animal protein in most of the test conditions and this may have had some bearing on nitrogen balance.
 Conceivably, consuming the RDA for protein via an animal-free diet that relies on lower quality protein sources may result in greater susceptibility to a negative nitrogen balance.
+Indeed, a recent study of older adults found that a meal that included red meat led to a considerably greater anabolic response in comparison to a protein-matched meal based on whole plant foods31.

-For vegans eating 0.8g/kg/d, it might be prudent to include some higher quality protein sources.
+For vegans eating 0.8g/kg/d, it's prudent to include some higher quality protein sources.
 This includes soy protein and other refined sources such as mycoprotein, seitan, protein powders etc. At this level of protein intake, it's probably also wise to combine legumes with grains due to their complementary amino acid profiles.
 But I suspect that most vegans in developed countries eat a variety of foods and therefore usually quite naturally obtain a good balance of amino acids.

 Is the RDA optimal?